nomeski80/like-grandma-did/README.md

 To help me get started and ensure I downloaded all of the applications correctly I used the Code Institute I Think Therefor I Blog walkthrough.

-I would like to thank my mentor Grame Taylor for guiding me through the project and the tutoring team at CI for hetting me back on track when I got stuck.
+I would like to thank my mentor Graeme Taylor for guiding me through the project and the tutoring team at CI for hetting me back on track when I got stuck.

 The grandma image came from [FreePik](https://www.freepik.com/photos/grandma-cooks/4).